Is My Dog Allergic?

 Follow the hypoallergenic diet as suggested by your veterinarian once the elimination trial is conducted and completed.
 There are 3 types of hypoallergenic diets which may be suggested –

-• Veterinary Hydrolysed protein diet – The size of the protein molecule is extremely diminished to be recognised by your furry friend’s body.
+• Veterinary hydrolysed protein diet – The size of the protein molecule is extremely diminished to be recognised by your furry friend’s body.

 • Veterinary novel protein diet – None of the food products present in your furry friend’s previous food are included.